MicrosoftDocs/cpp-docs/docs/cpp/inline-functions-cpp.md

 }
 ```

-In this example, the expression `c++` is evaluated twice, once for each occurrence of `a` in the macro expansion.
+In this example, the expression `c++` is evaluated twice: once for each occurrence of `a` in the macro expansion.
 Instead, if `sqr` were an inline function, the expression `c++` would be evaluated only once.

 ## See also